-Farshad’s research agenda concerns multiple areas including contracts, business law, conflict management, and transnational law.
+Farshad’s research agenda concerns multiple areas including contracts, corporate governance, conflict management, and transnational law.
 In his research, Farshad uses mixed methods including empirical, experimental, and computational analysis of legal texts.
 His work has appeared or is forthcoming at leading outlets including University of Illinois Law Review, Washington Law Review, International Journal of Conflict Management, Oregon Law Review, Nebraska Law Review, Lewis & Clark Law Review, Yale Journal of International Law, Harvard Journal of International Law Online, and Foreign Affairs.
 He also authored the book International Dispute Resolution and the Public Policy Exception with Routledge (2016, reprinted 2018).
+Some of his recent articles are at the revise and resubmit stage at leading journals such as Journal of Business Ethics.
 Farshad’s scholarship can be found at his SSRN.
-Farshad is also a recipient of several competitive research grants including from the Knight Foundation on legal implications of internet contract designs on consumer behavior, CIBER (Center for International Business Education) on transnational contracts and economic hardship, and Ripple’s Fintech grant on smart contracts and blockchain transactions.
+Farshad is also a recipient of several competitive research grants including from the National Science Foundation (NSF), Knight Foundation on legal implications of internet contract designs on consumer behavior, CIBER (Center for International Business Education) on transnational contracts and economic hardship, and Ripple’s Fintech grant on smart contracts and blockchain transactions.

-- Fall of Last Safeguard in Global Dejudicialization: The Problem of Protecting Public Policy in Private Business Disputes, 98 OR.
-L. REV. 99 (2020).
-(Link)
+- Fall of Last Safeguard in Global Dejudicialization: The Problem of Protecting Public Policy in Private Business Disputes, 98 Oregon Law Review 99 (2020) (Link)

-- The Concept of Public Policy in Law: Revisiting the Role of the Public Policy Doctrine in the Enforcement of Private Legal Arrangements, 94 NEB.
-L. REV. 685 (2016) (Link)
+- The Concept of Public Policy in Law: Revisiting the Role of the Public Policy Doctrine in the Enforcement of Private Legal Arrangements, 94 Nebraska Law Review 685 (2016) (Link)

-- The Sanctions Theory: A Frail Paradigm For International Law?
-HARV.
-INT’L L. J. ONLINE (2015) (Link)
+- The Sanctions Theory: A Frail Paradigm for International Law?
+Harvard International Law Journal Online (2015) (Link)

-- The Limits of the Free Movement of Capital: The Status of Customary International Law of Money, 7 N.W.
-INTERDISC.
-L. REV. 287 (2014).
-(Link)
+- The Limits of the Free Movement of Capital: The Status of Customary International Law of Money, 7 Northwestern Interdisciplinary Law Review 287 (2014) (Link)